 Over the last few weeks I’ve been looking at some of the new capabilities in SharePoint 2013 from an infrastructure perspective, focusing mainly on search and the topic of this blog post: Shredded Storage.
 Continue reading

-Due to a last minute drop out I’ll be presenting a session on SharePoint 2013 Search for IT PROs (infrastructure people) this Saturday 8th December (at 11:30 AM in the Mapperley Room).
+Due to a last minute drop out I’ll be presenting a session on SharePoint 2013 Search for IT PROs (infrastructure people) this Saturday 8th December (at ).
 Continue reading

 Designing a URL structure for a SharePoint farm sounds like a straightforward task.
 Surely it’s just a case of creating a few Web apps and corresponding DNS entries, right?
 Continue reading